ctfer-io/pulumi-ctfdcm/sdk/dotnet/Config/README.md

-The CTFd provider for Pulumi, to manage its resources as code.
+The CTFd-CM provider for Pulumi, to manage its resources as code.